teena0401/Bellabeat-FitBeat-Marketing-Analysis/README.md

 -	Users are less likely to wear during sleep, where only 10 users, out of 24 users, have worn more than 15 nights.
 -	There is a positive correlation between activity level and calories burned.
 The more activity you are, the more calories you burn

-## 6.Act
+## 6. Act
-#### Recommendations
+### ```Recommendations```

 The insufficient data has resulted less credibility in our finding.
 Based on the findings, I recommend adding notification system to the products, promoting point-award incentive system and marketing campaign for white-collar group.

-1. **Add Notification System to products/apps.** For users who have not reached the daily minimum step count or been on sedentary activities continually, products/apps will notify either through reminder notification or vibration from smart products.
+1. ```Add Notification System to products/apps ``` For users who have not reached the daily minimum step count or been on sedentary activities continually, products/apps will notify either through reminder notification or vibration from smart products.

-2. **Promote point-award incentive system.** Based on our analysis, we found that 90% users wear fitbit regularly.
+2. ``` Promote point-award incentive system ``` Based on our analysis, we found that 90% users wear fitbit regularly.
 Users who completing bellabeat exercise weekly challenge can redeem points on products/memberships.
 Those points can use on exchanging/discount on bellabeat new products.

-3. **__Marketing Campaign__ pinpointing the perks of having Health Assitant and targeting white-collar worker.**
+3. ``` Marketing Campaign__ pinpointing the perks of having Health Assitant and targeting white-collar worker```
 Based on our findings, we observed the users in our study, on average spend 12 hours on sedentary activity and they are most active in evening and afternoon.
 Plus, 90% users wear more than 21 days in a month.
 This group of people tend to lose track of time due to their job nature and less-physical consuming activity, so the marketing content could cater and tailor for them.